🌟 Help others discover us, star our GitHub repo! 🌟

 Scalability

-Headless commerce allows you to adapt your brand to new trends and technologies without having to re-platform your backend.
-APIs and frameworks can add functionality to your existing system as needed.
-You don't have to create a new website from scratch when using a headless solution.
+Headless commerce allows you to adapt your brand to new trends and technologies without having to replatform your backend.
+APIs and frameworks can add functionality to your existing system as needed, so you don't have to create a new website from scratch when using a headless solution.

-Instead, you can add additional features as your company expands.
-As a result, you can easily scale up the website as needed.
+Instead, you can add additional features as your company expands, easily scaling up the website as needed.

 Short Time to Market